kustomzone/geonet/README.md

 # geonet
-a distributed selective-proxy network, enabling users to be wherever services require them to be
+a distributed selective-proxy network, enabling users to be wherever services require them to be (WIP)

 ## Building
     make [-j <cores>]